Best Amazon Black Friday Deals on Designer Sunglasses -- Up to 55% Off

 Shade up at the Amazon Black Friday sale.

 If, like us, you’ve lost one too many pairs of sunglasses over past summers, there’s a great range of discounted pairs up for grabs.
 Prices are as low as $13.94 for these pink and gold, round, metal framed SOJOS sunnies.
-Popular brands like Ray-Ban have also slashed prices for Amazon's Holiday Dash sale.
+Popular brands like Ray-Ban have also slashed prices for Amazon Black Friday sale.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories this week, including electronics, travel gear, designer handbags, designer dresses, luggage, sandals, sneakers, activewear, swimwear, men's clothing, shoes, diamonds, deals under $50, designer backpacks, loungewear, tie dye, kids shoes, watches, men's clothing, underwear, jewelry, leggings, bras,underwear, jackets, kids/baby gear, cookware, kitchen appliances, home decor and more.
+We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories this week at Amazon Black Friday sale, including electronics, travel gear, designer handbags, designer dresses, luggage, sandals, sneakers, activewear, swimwear, men's clothing, shoes, diamonds, deals under $50, designer backpacks, loungewear, tie dye, kids shoes, watches, men's clothing, underwear, jewelry, leggings, bras,underwear, jackets, kids/baby gear, cookware, kitchen appliances, home decor and more.

 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
 And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can join the fun of the Amazon Black Friday sale.